Organic Mattress Substitutes

-- Latex Mattresses-Organic is not cheap as you will find in brand names like OMI, Savvy Rest, Etc. however thinner models can bring cost down.
-In addition some manufacturers use blended models that can cost less like Pure Latex Bliss with carries the OEKO-TEX® Standard 100 certification not only on both their all natural and all natural latex but on encasement fabric covers as well.
+- Latex Mattresses-Organic is not cheap as you will find in brand names like OMI, Savvy Rest, Etc. however thinner models can bring the cost down.
+In addition, some manufacturers use blended models that can cost less like Pure Latex Bliss with carries the OEKO-TEX® Standard 100 certification not only on both their all-natural and all-natural latex but on encasement fabric covers as well.

-- Hybrid Mattresses– These beds should include traditional coil spring units that have a layer of latex rubber usually 2-3 inches thick in lieu of petroleum base foams.
+- Hybrid Mattresses– These beds should include traditional coil spring units that have a layer of latex rubber usually 2-3 inches thick in lieu of petroleum-based foams.
 Organic cotton covers quilt in organic wool to comply with federal law.
-These mattresses can range in price from slightly under 1000.00 to a little over 2000.00 about 1/3 to ½ the cost of all natural organic natural rubber competitors.
+These mattresses can range in price from slightly under 1000.00 to a little over 2000.00 about 1/3 to ½ the cost of all-natural organic natural rubber competitors.

 - Bed Kit– Some very few companies will sell individuals the components needed to build your own organic mattress.
 Due to retailers having to comply with federal fire safety laws for mattresses most will not sell just a cover or individual layers of natural rubber.
 But if you are lucky enough and persistent enough to do your homework the parts needed to build your own organic bed for a fraction or retail cost for a completed bed found online and in retail stores.
 Not having the specific understanding of types of rubber, a feel for the various ILD’s available, and how they will feel when mixed and assembled can be a very very risky way to find a bed with comfort and support.